mrdanishsaleem/portfolio-1/README.md

 # Welcome to my Portfolio

-> Note: This is a portfolio template, feel free to use it.
+> Note: This is a portfolio website, feel free to use it.
 And star it if you liked :P

 ## Author